abajwa-hw/logsearch-service/README.md

 #### An Ambari Stack for Logsearch
 Ambari stack for easily installing and managing Logsearch on HDP cluster

+Limitations: current version expects Logsearch component to be located on one of the nodes where Solr Cloud is installed.

 There are two options to deploy Logsearch from Ambari

 #### Option 1: Deploy Logsearch on existing cluster